Case Details

 What Were the Facts of This Case?

-The accused was introduced in 2008 by a friend, Tina, to a Nigerian man known to him as “Frank”.
-Although the accused met Frank twice around that time, contact was later lost.
-In 2013, Frank re-established contact and offered the accused a job.
-The accused accepted an invitation to travel on a fully paid flight to Guangzhou, China to learn more about the work.
+The accused became involved in a drug syndicate through a chain of introductions.
+In or around 2008, he was introduced by a friend, Tina, to a Nigerian man known to him as “Frank”, who was said to be able to provide employment.
+Although the accused met Frank twice and then lost contact, Frank later re-established contact in 2013 and offered the accused a job.
+The accused accepted an invitation to travel to Guangzhou, China on a fully-paid flight to learn more about the work.

-In Guangzhou, the accused learned that Frank was part of a drug syndicate involved in delivering illicit drugs from China to Indonesia.
-Frank invited the accused to work for him and promised remuneration of 10 million Indonesian Rupiah (approximately S$1,000) per delivery.
-Importantly, Frank explained that the drug pellets would be swallowed or inserted into the rectum through the anus.
-The accused practised this method after witnessing a demonstration by one of Frank’s runners.
+In Guangzhou, the accused learned that Frank was part of a drug syndicate engaged in delivering illicit drugs from China to Indonesia.
+Frank invited him to work for the syndicate and promised remuneration of 10 million Indonesian Rupiah (approximately S$1,000) per delivery.
+The accused agreed.
+Frank explained that the drug pellets were to be swallowed or inserted into the rectum.
+The accused practised this method after witnessing a demonstration by one of Frank’s runners, and then began making deliveries by collecting consignments of “ice” from China and delivering them to Jakarta, Indonesia.

-On 17 March 2016, while still in Guangzhou, Frank informed the accused that there was a stock of “ice” ready for delivery to Jakarta.
-The accused was promised 16 million Indonesian Rupiah (about S$1,600) for the delivery.
-The accused received 43 pellets of “ice” at the hotel room where he was staying.
-On 20 March 2016, he swallowed 29 pellets, inserted ten into his rectum, concealed three pellets in the pockets of a pair of Bermuda pants, and concealed one pellet in his shoe.
-He then wore jeans over the Bermuda pants.
+The specific importation offence occurred in March 2016.
+While in Guangzhou, Frank informed the accused that there was a stock of “ice” ready for delivery to Jakarta and promised him 16 million Indonesian Rupiah (approximately S$1,600) for the delivery.
+The accused received 43 pellets of “ice” at his hotel room.
+On 20 March 2016, he swallowed 29 pellets and inserted ten into his rectum.
+He also concealed three pellets in the pockets of a pair of Bermuda pants and one pellet in his shoe, then covered the Bermuda pants with jeans.

-On 21 March 2016 at about 1.30am, the accused departed Guangzhou for Singapore, intending to transit in Singapore en route to Jakarta.
-He missed his connecting flight and remained in the transit hall of Changi Airport until 23 March 2016.
-On 23 March 2016 at about 5.30am, a customer service officer, Herdyka Hamka Bin Md Horip, approached him after noticing issues in the transit hall.
-During the conversation, Herdyka discovered that the accused had missed his flight.
-The accused responded with distress and repeatedly cried and apologised in Indonesian, expressing fear of being beaten.
+On 21 March 2016 at about 1.30am, the accused departed from Guangzhou to Singapore intending to transit en route to Jakarta.
+He missed his connecting flight and remained in the Transit Hall of Changi Airport until 23 March 2016.
+At about 5.30am on 23 March 2016, a customer service officer, Herdyka Hamka Bin Md Horip, approached him after noticing issues in the Transit Hall.
+Herdyka discovered that the accused had missed his flight and asked whether he was drunk.
+The accused responded that a child had bought alcohol for him.
+When Herdyka explained that such conduct would not be permitted under Singapore law, the accused cried, apologised repeatedly, and said in Indonesian words that Herdyka understood to mean: “I know I’m wrong”, “I am afraid to be beaten”, and “don’t beat me up”.

 Herdyka escorted the accused to the transfer counter, where airport staff issued a new departure ticket at no cost for flight SQ 952 scheduled to depart for Jakarta at 6.40am.
-As they reached the departure gate, the accused pulled Herdyka aside and admitted that he was in possession of drugs.
-When asked where the drugs were, the accused pointed to his shoe and his stomach.
+As they proceeded to the departure gate, the accused continued crying and repeating the same phrases.
+At the gate, he pulled Herdyka aside and said he was in the wrong.
+Upon further questioning, he admitted he was in possession of drugs.
+When asked where the drugs were, he pointed to his shoe and his stomach.
 Herdyka called the police, and officers from the Airport Police Division and the Central Narcotics Bureau attended.
-The accused informed the officers that there were drugs in his stomach and produced one pellet marked A1 from his shoe.
-He also revealed that he had other pellets either swallowed or inserted into his anus.
-At about 8.43am, he was arrested on suspicion of a drug importation offence and sent to Changi General Hospital for medical examination.
+The accused told the officers that there were drugs in his stomach, produced one pellet marked A1 from his shoe, and revealed that he had other drugs either swallowed or inserted into his anus.
+He was arrested at about 8.43am and sent for a medical examination at Changi General Hospital (CGH).

-At CGH, a search recovered three pellets from the pocket of the Bermuda pants (collectively marked A2).
+At CGH, a search recovered three pellets from the pocket of the Bermuda pants, collectively marked A2.
 An X-ray revealed 39 pellets within his rectum.
 The accused remained at CGH from 23 March 2016 to 4 April 2016 and excreted the 39 pellets into his diapers.
-The pellets were seized shortly after each excretion and marked A3 to A22.
-All exhibits were sent to the Health Sciences Authority, which found that the 43 pellets contained not less than 275.44g of methamphetamine.
-The Prosecution proceeded on the basis of 249.99g of methamphetamine for the charge.
+CNB officers seized the pellets shortly after each excretion and marked them A3 to A22.
+All exhibits were sent to the Health Sciences Authority for analysis.
+The pellets were found to contain not less than 275.44g of methamphetamine.
+The Prosecution proceeded with a charge based on 249.99g of methamphetamine.

 What Were the Key Legal Issues?

-The first key issue was the appropriate sentencing framework for methamphetamine importation under the MDA, particularly how the Court of Appeal’s guidance in Suventher should be applied.
-The Prosecution argued that Suventher adopted a sentencing approach from Vasentha d/o Joseph v Public Prosecutor ([2015] 5 SLR 122), and that the sentence for drug importation should be proportional to the quantity of drugs involved.
-The Prosecution further contended that the quantity banding used in Suventher for cannabis could be adapted for methamphetamine.
+The central issue in the appeal was the sentencing framework to be applied to drug importation offences under the MDA, particularly for methamphetamine quantities.
+The Prosecution argued that the appropriate starting point was the Court of Appeal’s approach in Suventher Shanmugam v Public Prosecutor ([2017] SGCA 39), which adopted a structured sentencing method from Vasentha d/o Joseph v Public Prosecutor ([2015] 5 SLR 122).
+Under that approach, the sentence should be proportional to the quantity of drugs imported, and the sentencing range could be divided into quantity bands.

 How Did the Court Analyse the Issues?

-Having identified the indicative range, the court then considered where within that range the accused’s sentence should lie.
-The Prosecution argued for an “uplift” from the starting point of 26 years due to aggravating factors.
-First, the accused was carrying a significant quantity of drugs valued at about $62,000.
-Second, the concealment method was said to be virtually impossible to detect via routine airport screening, and the offence was only detected because the accused missed his connecting flight—an element the Prosecution treated as fortuitous rather than mitigating.
-Third, the pellets were described as well-designed to withstand leakage or rupture, and the ingenuity of the concealment reflected involvement in a sophisticated and well-organised criminal enterprise.
+On the facts, the court examined aggravating features relied upon by the Prosecution.
+First, the accused was carrying a significant quantity of drugs, estimated to be worth about S$62,000.
+Second, the concealment method was described as virtually impossible to detect through routine airport screening, and the detection occurred fortuitously because the accused missed his connecting flight.
+Third, the pellets were well-designed to withstand leakage or rupture, and the concealment method demonstrated a level of organisation and planning consistent with involvement in a sophisticated criminal enterprise.
 Fourth, the accused acted for financial gain and out of self-interest and greed.

 What Was the Outcome?